 Scott Taylor is an Associate Professor of organizational behavior at Babson College, a research fellow with the Coaching Research Lab at Case Western Reserve University, a member of a member of the Consortium for Advancing Adult Learning & Development (CAALD) convened by McKinsey & Company, and a core member of the Consortium for Research on Emotional Intelligence in Organizations (CREIO).

 The primary focus of his research is leader assessment and development.
-He is fascinated with the various methods organizations use to assess and develop their leaders, evaluating the effectiveness of these methods, and developing new methods and technologies to improve leader assessment and development.
-As a result, his research has focused on competency development (especially emotional and social competence), leader self-awareness, multi-source feedback assessment, executive coaching, and sustainable individual change.
+He enjoys studying the various methods organizations use to assess and develop their leaders, evaluating the effectiveness of these methods, and developing new methods and technologies to improve leader assessment and development.
+As a result, his research has focused on competency development (especially emotional and social competence), leader self-awareness, management education, 360-degree feedback assessment, executive coaching, and sustainable individual change.

 Scott’s scholarly work has appeared in several outlets such as Academy of Management Learning & Education, Frontiers in Psychology, Human Relations, Industrial and Organizational Psychology: Perspectives on Science and Practice, Journal of Applied Behavioral Science, Journal of Leadership Studies, Journal of Management Development, Journal of Management Education, Journal of Organizational Behavior, PLoS ONE, and Organizational Dynamics.
 In addition, Scott has over twenty years of teaching experience in a variety of settings.
 He has been an instructor and facilitator of leadership development, human resource, and organizational behavior courses to executive, graduate, and undergraduate students.
 He has won several awards for both his research and his teaching.